NoahKise/pizza-parlor/README.md

 ## Setup/Installation Requirements

+* To run this program locally on your own computer, first navigate to the repository (https://github.com/NoahKise/pizza-parlor).
+Clone the project by clicking the green "code" button and then copying the provided https link.
+In your terminal, enter the command "git clone" followed by the copied link.
+Navigate to the root folder of this project (pizza-parlor) in your terminal and enter the command "code ." to open the project in VS Code.
+Finally, run a live server to view the project by clicking "Go Live" in the index.html file.

-* To view on the web, open a web broswer and type https://noahkise.github.io/pizza-parlor into the navigation bar and press enter.
+* To view on the web via GH Pages, open a web broswer and type https://noahkise.github.io/pizza-parlor into the navigation bar and press enter.

-* To view github repository containing code, open a web browser and type https://github.com/NoahKise/pizza-parlor into the navigation bar and press enter.

 ## Known Bugs

-* The variable totalCartCost is defined globally, and I would have liked to write another function for it to avoid this but ran out of time.

 * After you place an order you can still add more items to the cart.
 Again, something I would like to change but ran out of time.